skeeto/illume/README.md

 If `VALUE` is missing, the header is deleted.
 This is, for instance, a second for disabling the API token, as shown in the example.
-If the value begins with `$` then it will be retrieved from the environment.
+If the value contains `$VAR` then Illume will expand it from the environment.

 ### `!completion`